ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(10)
 wend
 ```
 We can improve our `SimpleBot.au3` script to avoid the considered protection algorithm.
-The simplest improvement is adding random delays between the bot's actions.
-This is a patched version of the bot with the [`RandomDelayBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/RandomDelayBot.au3) name:
+The simplest way is to add random delays between bot actions.
+This is fixed version of the bot with the [`RandomDelayBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/RandomDelayBot.au3) name:
 ```AutoIt
 SRandom(@MSEC)
 $hWnd = WinGetHandle("[CLASS:Notepad]")